Non-perturbative Green's function method to determine the electronic spectral function due to electron-phonon

 We want to see that the self-energy $\Sigma^\mathrm{NP}$ of our approach, to lowest order, is equal to $\Sigma^\mathrm{Fan} + \Sigma^\mathrm{DW}$ of Eqs.~\eqref{eq:DW} and \eqref{eq:Fan}.
 So we now focus on an expansion of $\mathcal{G}^I$ in terms of the displacements of the ions $u_{li\a}$.
 We have assumed that the geometric sum $\mathcal{G}^I = \mathcal{G}_0(1 + \mathcal{V}^I \mathcal{G}_0 + (\mathcal{V}^I \mathcal{G}_0)^2+...)$ in Eq.~\eqref{eq:DysonV} converges, but so far the result is exact under the assumption of harmonic phonons.
 Perturbation theory in the displacements has not been used yet.
 If perturbation theory holds, we can write

 \be

 \ee

 \ni where we use the usual notation $V=V(\{u_{li\a}\})$ (as in Eq.~\eqref{eq:g_gDW}) for the potential seen as a function of the displacements (as opposed to $\mathcal{V}^I$, which is for a fixed distortion $u^I_{li\a}$).
-We will now see that these terms correspond to the standard Fan and Debye-Waller (DW) terms.
+We will now see that the lower order terms of the self-energy correspond to the standard Fan and Debye-Waller (DW) terms.
 Writing indices explicitly in the $\mathcal{B}_\mathrm{SC}$ basis, these terms are:

 \be

 \ee

 \ni where the sum in $(a)$ just comes from the usual product of operators (in this case in the SC Hilbert space).